 Field of Qualification presents the primary field of study for the highest qualification the person has received.
 While this is likely to have some relationship to the current occupation, this is not necessarily the case.

 The field of study relates to a number of factors, such as:

 - The type of qualification required to enter an industry;

 - The availability of jobs related to fields of qualification in the King Island Council area;

 - The types of occupations which are available in an area or industry.

 The fields of qualification held by local workers in a particular industry are likely to show the type of skills required in that industry.
 Large numbers of a particular field of qualification in an industry may indicate that it is a pre-requisite for that industry.
 The presence of fields of qualification outside the main range of qualifications used in that industry may indicate that the industry values employees of a broad educational background, or that people haven't been able to find employment in their chosen field.

-Field of Qualification information should be looked at in conjunction with Level of qualification and Occupation data for a clearer picture of the skills available for the local workers in Cradle Coast Region.
+Field of Qualification information should be looked at in conjunction with Level of qualification and Occupation data for a clearer picture of the skills available for the local workers in the King Island Council area.